-With Riot Games’ Project Ares taking on the formal name of Valorant, the new hero shooter released worldwide on June 2, 2020.
-With it comes a whole new Riot Games title featuring what is supposed to be a fine mix of tactical and hero shooter gameplay.
+Riot Games' hero shooter Valorant released worldwide on June 2, 2020.
+With it came a fine mix of tactical and hero shooter gameplay.
 That of course means each character is able to do very different things, so if you’re wondering who you should eye as your main, we’ve got the details for you right here.

 Valorant characters, abilities, and details